varjolab/ProteoGyver/README.md

   - **Quantile**: Quantile normalization
   - **Vsn**: Variance Stabilizing Normalization
 - **Select control group**: Dropdown to choose a sample group from your data to use as the control/reference group for comparisons
-- **Or upload comparison file**: Alternative to selecting a control group - upload a TSV file specifying custom sample comparisons
+- **Or upload comparison file**: Alternative to selecting a control group - upload a TSV file specifying custom sample comparisons.
+Green indicator means successful upload, while yellow means the file was uploaded successfully, but some sample groups in the comparisons were not found in the uploaded sample set.
 - **log2 fold change threshold for comparisons**: Radio buttons to set the fold change threshold (default: 2-fold, log2 = 1.0).
 - **Adjusted p-value threshold for comparisons**: Radio buttons to set the significance threshold for differential abundance (default: 0.01).
 Values used are FDR(bh) adjusted p-values.
 - **Test type for comparisons**: Radio buttons to select statistical test: